11 best travel companies for women-only tours for 2025

 Woman at Machu Picchu in Peru (Photo: Intrepid Travel)

-Group travel can be a special experience no matter the tour company or destination.
-But for many women travelers, a tour designed just for them is often much more than just a memorable vacation.
-Women-only travel groups offer the chance to explore destinations with like-minded travelers and serve as safe spaces for trying new activities like whitewater rafting or rock climbing.
+Group travel can be a special experience, no matter the tour company or destination.
+But for many female travelers, a tour designed just for them is often much more than simply a memorable vacation.
+Women-only travel tour groups offer the chance to explore destinations with like-minded travelers and serve as safe spaces for trying new activities like whitewater rafting or rock climbing.
 They also tend to be great options for women who want to see the world but may not have a travel companion at the ready.

 1. AdventureWomen